Skip to content

 Then run bootstrap as normal.

-Note: DuckDNS subdomains don't support NS delegation, so DNS tunnels (dnstt, Slipstream) won't work with DuckDNS.
+Note: DuckDNS subdomains don't support NS delegation, so DNS tunnels (dnstt, Slipstream, XDNS) won't work with DuckDNS.
 All other domain-based protocols work fine.

 Cloudflare DDNS (Own Domain)